 Art & Character

-The Zeiss 50mm f2 Planar has some great characteristics but definitely has some nervous and messy bokeh at times with far-distant subjects.
+The Zeiss 50mm f/2 Planar has excellent characteristics, but it can be nervous and messy at times with far-distant subjects.
 You’ll sometimes see some teal or blue borders around some of the bright, out-of-focus bokeh balls.
-Its strength is strong contrast, micro-contrast, and color rendering, and overall, it has a very classic way of rendering contrast, which makes it a great lens for black-and-white photography.
+Its strengths are strong contrast, micro-contrast, and color rendering.
+Overall, it has a very classic approach to rendering contrast, making it an excellent lens for black-and-white photography.

 Bokeh

-Like with many small, non-aspherical classic lenses, bokeh can get a little busy in some situations, and the depth feels deeper in the center than the edges, but at least there are no onion rings in the bokeh balls.
+Like with many small, non-aspherical classic lenses, bokeh can get a little busy in some situations, and the depth of field feels deeper in the center than in the edges, but at least there are no onion rings in the bokeh balls.

-Bokeh remains very rich with a lot of color and saturation, and as long as you keep the subject close, the background will be buttery smooth.
+Bokeh remains very rich in color and saturation, and as long as you keep the subject close, the background will be buttery smooth.

 Bokeh Samples

-Since bokeh behaves differently with subjects at different ranges, I set up a few samples where I focused on different lengths.
-You can see my shadow to have a reference of how far away the background isโprobably about the length of a two-lane road.
+Since bokeh varies with subjects at different ranges, I set up a few samples focusing on various lengths.
+You can see my shadow to have a reference of how far away the background is—probably about the length of a two-lane road.
 Longer and shorter backgrounds will also create slightly different looks.

 Focus set to 3 feet / 91cm.